From metallicity distributions to mutual information: A new perspective on stellar halo assembly: Acknowledgements

 \section{Acknowledgements}

+The authors sincerely thank an anonymous reviewer for insightful comments and suggestions that helped to improve the draft.
 The authors express their gratitude to Carlos Frenk, Andrew Cooper, and Wenting Wang for providing the original tag files of the five Aquarius halos.
 BP thanks Wenting Wang and Andrew Cooper for their assistance in understanding the data.
-BP gratefully acknowledges the Inter-University Centre for Astronomy and Astrophysics (IUCAA), Pune, for support through the Associateship Programme.
 AM acknowledges the University Grants Commission (UGC), Government of India, for support through a Junior Research Fellowship.
-The authors gratefully acknowledge the use of the HPC facility at IUCAA for supporting the computational work presented in this study.
+BP gratefully acknowledges financial support from the Anusandhan National Research Foundation (ANRF), Government of India through the project ANRF/ARG/2025/000535/PS.
+BP also acknowledges the Inter-University Centre for Astronomy and Astrophysics (IUCAA), Pune, for support through the Associateship Programme.